 To prove misdiagnosis, you must show that a health care provider with similar training and experience would not have misdiagnosed the condition or identified the correct diagnosis at a faster rate.
-Our medical malpractice attorneys in Macon will work to show your treating health care provider’s misdiagnosis, or delayed diagnosis, directly caused your injury or worsened condition.
+Our Macon medical malpractice attorneys will work to show your treating health care provider’s misdiagnosis, or delayed diagnosis, directly caused your injury or worsened condition.

 Anesthesia errors can cause a patient serious harm or result in his or her death.
 Some common examples of anesthesia errors include: